-2. Tell an example of a time during your career when you had a conflict or a disagreement with your co-worker.
-How did you resolve this issue?
+2. Can you share an example of a time during your career when you had a conflict or a disagreement with a coworker.
+How did you solve the issue?

-Like it or not, conflicts are a part of most people's work life.
 It’s not about how well you can avoid conflicts but how you deal with them.
-This will also reveal how the candidate would be as a colleague.
-Is the candidate defensive and blaming other’s, or did she take the responsibility of the situation and help to resolve it?
+This will also reveal how the candidate would fit in your organization.
+Is the candidate defensive and blaming others?
+Or did they take the responsibility for the situation and help to solve it?

 This is not the right way - via GIPHY

-A lot like the first question, this shows both candidates ability to take initiatives and understanding of the job description.
-It will also reveal what kinds of tools the candidate would bring and how one approaches new challenges.
+A lot like the first question, this shows both candidates’ ability to take initiative as well as their understanding of the job description.
+It will also reveal what kind of tools the candidate would bring and how one approaches new challenges.

-4. If you would to start a completely different career, and could not choose your current one, what would it be and why?
+4. If you were to start a completely different career, and could not choose your current one, what would it be and why?

-This questions can provide you with deeper understanding on the candidate's skills and way of thinking.
-Is there some other passion your candidate has that could be helpful with the role the candidate is applying for?
-Maybe these skills can also be beneficial for your organization!
+This question can provide you with a deeper understanding of a candidate's skills and mindset.
+Is there a passion your candidate has that could be helpful with the role they are applying for?
+These skills could be beneficial to your organization!

 5. Which one do you prefer more, working in groups or alone?
 Why?

-Not all people are natural team players.
-And that does not mean that they are a bad fit even if the role involves a lot of team work.
+Having said that, it doesn’t mean that they are a bad fit, even if the role involves a lot of teamwork.
 Most of the actual work people do is still done individually.
 It’s not necessarily a good thing if your whole team consists of social butterflies who can’t be left alone.
 Balance is the key here.
 At the end of the day everyone still answers for their own performance.

 Some people prefer working alone - via GIPHY